Power Dynamics in Gaslighting Explained

 Why Some People Are More Vulnerable

 Prior trauma.
-Trauma can disrupt memory consolidation and create genuine uncertainty about what happened and when.
-A gaslighter exploiting a trauma history can leverage that uncertainty: "You never remember things correctly — you know that."
+Trauma can blur timing and detail.
+A gaslighter can exploit real uncertainty: "You never remember things right, you know that."

 The Power Inversion Over Time